-Employees and employers in Tennessee are subject to federal law when it comes to maternity and paternity leave under the Family Medical leave Act, or FMLA.
+Employees and employers in Tennessee are subject to federal law when it comes to maternity and paternity leave under the Family Medical Leave Act, or FMLA.
 If for some reason you don’t qualify for FMLA, you may also take advantage of Tennessee’s state parental leave law called the Tennesee Family Leave Act which applies to employees of companies or public sector employers with more than 100 employees at a single work site.

-FMLA guarantees eligibile employees up to 12 weeks of job-protected unpaid leave following the birth or adoption of a child.
+FMLA guarantees eligible employees up to 12 weeks of job-protected unpaid leave following the birth or adoption of a child.
 Tennessee’s Family Leave Act, on the other hand, guarantees four months of job-protected unpaid leave to cover women who are taking time off for their pregnancy, adoption, childbirth and nursing of an infant.

 Unfortunately, there is no legal requirement that you receive any pay during your maternity leave.
-Your employer may voluntarily offer this benefit or you may have elected to take out private short term disabilty insurance with an insurance company, but otherwise, you must shoulder the financial burden of an unpaid maternity leave, which may impact how long you decide to take time off.
+Your employer may voluntarily offer this benefit or you may have elected to take out private short term disability insurance with an insurance company, but otherwise, you must shoulder the financial burden of unpaid maternity leave, which may impact how long you decide to take time off.

-For FMLA, you must meet eligibility requirements including that you have worked for your employer for 12 months prior a total of at least 1,250 hours and they must employ 50 employees within a 75 mile radius.
+For FMLA, you must meet eligibility requirements including that you have worked for your employer for 12 months prior a total of at least 1,250 hours and they must employ 50 employees within a 75-mile radius.
 To qualify for Tennessee’s Family Leave Act, you must be a woman who works for an even larger employer (with 100 employees).
-You must also provide your employer 3 months notice (unless there is a medical emergency that was unforeseeable) and you must have worked for the prior year as a full-time employee.
+You must also provide your employer three months notice (unless there is a medical emergency that was unforeseeable) and you must have worked for the prior year as a full-time employee.